WLTW: 2000s

-Since 2006

 As part of Clear Channel's nationwide cost-cutting efforts, WLTW fired station veterans Bill Buchner (mornings) and J.J.
 Kennedy (evenings) on November 6, 2006.
 Buchner was replaced with Karen Carson, who co-hosted mornings with fellow WLTW staffer Christine Nagy.
-WLTW Program Director Jim Ryan has denied these firings were part of the company's cost cutting that were going on at all the other Clear Channel stations in preparation for their conversion the leveraged buyout that took the company from public to private ownership in 2006, but rather from their desire to improve ratings.
+WLTW Program Director Jim Ryan denied these firings were part of the company's cost cutting that were going on at all the other Clear Channel stations in preparation for the company's conversion from the leveraged buyout that took the company from public to private ownership in 2006.
+Ryan said the moves were made to improve ratings.

-The syndicated Delilah show, distributed by sister company Premiere Radio Networks, replaced Kennedy's local evening lovesongs show on November 20, 2006, bringing the syndicated show to the full New York market for the first time.
+The syndicated Delilah call-in and dedication show, distributed by the co-owned Premiere Networks, replaced Kennedy's local evening love songs show on November 20, 2006, bringing it to the full New York market for the first time.
 Prior to WLTW picking her show up, Delilah was only heard in outer portions of the New York market from stations in neighboring areas, such as WEZN-FM.
-In a departure from her normal format, Delilah and her syndicator are allowing Ryan to program the music on the WLTW's version of Delilah, instead of the selections that are sent to her other affiliates.
+In a departure from her normal format, Delilah Rene and her syndicator allowed Ryan to program the music on the WLTW's version of Delilah, instead of the selections that are sent to her other affiliates.

-On April 2, 2007, just after April Fool's Day, WLTW removed the "Lite" branding and was simply known as "New York's 106.7."
+On April 2, 2007, just after April Fool's Day, WLTW removed the "Lite" branding and was simply known as "New York's 106.7".
 This probably took place in reaction to the "Lite" brand being associated with an older demographic turning away the younger listeners, as well as increased competition from the new Fresh 102.7.
 Later in 2007, the Lite-FM branding returned on the station.
-This was true even though WLTW played "Livin' on a Prayer" by Bon Jovi and "Crazy" by Gnarls Barkley, just like with most AC stations today.
-By 2009, most of the hot AC content was toned down in order for competitor WWFS' (now WNEW-FM) shift from hot AC to adult contemporary.
-In 2011, WWFS switched panels to the hot adult contemporary panel from the adult contemporary panel on Nielsen BDS and later Mediabase, giving WWFS more format similarity to rival WPLJ (owned by Cumulus Media) rather than WLTW or its rimshot rivals (WFAS-FM/WFAF, WKJY or WMGQ, the latter two on 98.3 FM).
+The station continues to call itself Lite-FM, even though WLTW plays such uptempo songs as "Livin' on a Prayer" by Bon Jovi and "Crazy" by Gnarls Barkley.
+By 2009, most of the hot AC content was toned down for competitor WWFS' (now WNEW-FM) shift from hot AC to adult contemporary.
+In 2011, WWFS switched panels to the hot adult contemporary panel from the adult contemporary panel on Nielsen BDS and later Mediabase, giving WWFS more format similarity to rival WPLJ (owned by Cumulus Media) rather than WLTW.